GoogleCloudPlatform/php-tools/src/Fixers/ClientUpgradeFixer/README.md

         new Google\Cloud\Fixers\ClientUpgradeFixer\ClientUpgradeFixer(),
     ])
     ->setRules([
-        // See "Configuring Client Vars" below for more configuration options 'GoogleCloud/upgrade_clients' => true,
+        // See "Configuring Client Vars" for more configuration options 'GoogleCloud/upgrade_clients' => true,
     ])
 ;